skywickenden/gym/client/README.md

 ### Test

 Testing is performed using Jest and SuperTest.
 See an example in `./foo.test.js`.
-Run tests from the parent folder with `docker-compose run client npm run test`.
+Run tests from the parent folder with `docker-compose run --rm client npm run test`.
 For an example of how to test css see `./src/layouts/main.js`.

 ### Linting

 Linting is done with eslint.
-Run the linter with `docker-compose run client npm run lint`.
+Run the linter with `docker-compose run --rm client npm run lint`.